-I am currently a Postdoctoral Research Associate with Simon A. Levin in the High Meadows Environmental Institute (HMEI) at Princeton University.
+I am currently a Postdoctoral Research Associate with Simon A. Levin and Daniel Rubenstein in the High Meadows Environmental Institute (HMEI) and the Department of Ecology & Evolutionary Biology at Princeton University.
 I am a part of the Earth Resilience and Sustainability Initiative (ERSI), an interdisciplinary team with Princeton University, Stockholm Resilience Centre, and Potsdam Institute for Climate Impact Research.
-My research topic will be resilience, adaptation, and systemic risk, particularly coupled socio-ecological resilience against population change and climate change.
+My research topic is resilience, adaptation, and systemic risk, particularly coupled socio-ecological resilience against population change and climate change.

 Before transferring to UF ABE, I attended the Lyles School of Civil Engineering at Purdue University.
-I first got exposed to complex system approaches in coupled natural-human systems and studied theories in socio-hydrological systems.
+I first got exposed to complex system approaches in coupled natural-human systems and studied theoretical frameworks in socio-hydrological systems.
 I completed Bachelor's degree in Civil and Environmental Engineering at Yonsei University, South Korea.